What Are Kegel Exercises? Pelvic Floor 101

 - Pelvic pain (which is sometimes associated with trauma to the pelvic floor)

 - Painful sexual activity, intercourse, or sexual dysfunction for women

 - Sexual dysfunction for men, including problems getting / maintaining an erection or with climax timing

 - Pelvic muscle weakness or tension

 While these issues may be common, many women (and men) are unaware that they can seek help for them (or reluctant to), often thinking that their problems may be expected or inevitable as a result of childbirth or age.
 Spoiler alert: they’re not inevitable at all.

 And, despite common misconceptions, they’re not something that you don’t have to worry about until you’re old.
 In the US, studies have found that more than 6% of twentysomething women and 14% of thirtysomething women have at least one pelvic floor disorder (and, as you would expect, the prevalence goes up significantly with age).
 Similarly, men have high prevalence rates across a wide age range for issues like Premature Ejaculation, ED, and urinary incontinence.

 Keeping Your Pelvic Floor Healthy

 The question of how to keep your pelvic floor health is a big topic (much bigger than we can tackle in this post)!
-Different modalities of pelvic floor exercise, often with biofeedback (either strengthening of weak muscles or down-training of overactive / hypertonic muscles) are one of the main weapons in the arsenal, but there are other options too, many of which we will touch on in future posts.
+Different modalities of pelvic floor exercise, often with biofeedback (either strengthening of weak muscles or down-training of overactive / high tone muscles) are one of the main weapons in the arsenal, but there are other options too, many of which we will touch on in future posts.

-For now, we’ll just note that if you suspect you have a pelvic floor disorder, seeing a pelvic floor physical therapist or other specialized provider is a great step to take.
+For now, we’ll just note that if you suspect you have a pelvic floor disorder, seeing a pelvic floor physical therapist or other specialized provider is a great first step to take.
 They can assess your body specifically and help you figure how best to address the issues you’re seeing, whether via a pelvic floor physical therapy plan or other wellness or lifestyle steps.